manoelfneto/Gene_Replication/README.md

 # Gene_Replication

-this repository was created to save the code about gene replication course.
+this repository was created to save the code about  the gene replication course.